 Old Owl Well is a ruined tower, currently the camp of a necromancer and his zombie guards.
 The dark wizard is as good an NPC as Phandelver offers, being somewhat menacing, thoroughly mercenary and ultimately rather friendly, willing to trade information for favors.
 The adventure doesn't assume the party will leave the necromancer alone or even encourage it, succinctly providing enough information for any outcome with this interesting NPC.

 Thundertree is another ruined town and is actually mapped with twelve keyed locations.
 My least favorite map so far, the village feels rather constrained and oddly laid out, but it's functional enough.
 Within Thundertree are a pack of evil twig monsters, an interesting zombie variation, giant spiders, a few dragon cultists and Lost Mine's best inclusion - a green dragon.
 The town is a gauntlet of monster ambushes with an NPC druid to warn the characters off and a green dragon hiding inside an ancient tower.
 The cultists are not immediately hostile, but plan a rather appropriate and obvious double cross.
-This whole section feels a bit dull and slapdash, a parade of monster encounters in featureless abandoned buildings, but it does include a dragon encounter which is a positive addition and allows me to forgive much.
+This whole section feels a bit dull and slapdash, a parade of monster encounters in featureless abandoned buildings, but it does include a dragon encounter which is a positive addition and allows me to forgive much, even if the dragon has no impact on the region as a whole or much of a personality.

 Wyvern Tor is an orc camp, with seven orcs, an ogre and their leader.
 More a random encounter then a location it serves some purpose as a pack of enemies to kill on behalf of various NPCs but has nothing evocative to offer.

 Cragmaw Castle is another goblin lair, home to the king of the goblins the party fought in Lost Mine's first section.
-The map is decent, though a small 13 rooms, interestingly displayed as a series of round towers.
-FOr the first time in Lost Mines monster guards will alert their fellows of intruders, though again no defensive plan or list of the castle's defenders is provided.
+The map is decent, though a small 13 rooms, the castle is interestingly designed as a series of round towers.
+For the first time in Lost Mines monster guards will alert their fellows of intruders, though again no defensive plan or list of the castle's defenders is provided.
 The castle is fairly boring, a series of thematically unconnected chambers that are filled with goblinoids and a couple of other monsters, additionally treasure in the castle is rather simplistic and boring - uncharacteristically so for the module which seems to make some efforts to include treasures beyond coinage.
+It's almost as with the Cragmaw Hideout and Wave Echo Cave the writers of Lost Mines were drained of any creative spark.

 With these side adventures wrapped up or ignored the adventurers can move on to last section of the module - Wave Echo Cave.